alissonrubim/CopyColorGAJs/README.md

 The Html and CSS were using the Bootstrap 4 for a most beautiful visual design.

 ## How this works
 You can configure a lot of things in this algorithm.
-Basically, you can chose the population size, the percentual of mutations and the fitness target.
+Basically, you can choose the population size, the percentual of mutations and the fitness target.
 It's fun to play with, because, each configurations show a diferents results.

 ![Screenshot of the configurations](https://github.com/alissonrubim/CopyColorGAJs/blob/master/Screenshots/configuration_screenshot.png)